Los-Kinder-Coders/learning-python/README.md

 - https://github.com/git-guides/#make-change-and-make-a-commit

 ## Testing your setup
 1. Fork this repo.
-Do so by click the [fork button](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) in the upper right.
+Do so by click the [USE THIS TEMPLATE button](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) in the upper right.
+This should ask you to name your new repo.
 2. Open your new repo with GitPod.
 Do so by visiting [Gitpod.io](https://gitpod.io/workspaces) and clicking "New Workspace".
-This should display a menu where you can select your new repo "learning-python" repo.
+This should display a menu where you can select your new name you set for your repo.
 3. Explore your editor.
 Make a change in the top window (the editor), and save it using `git` commands in the bottom window (called the terminal, command line, or CLI).
 4. To save your work you'll need to use the [git commands](https://github.com/git-guides/#make-change-and-make-a-commit) listed here.
 Specifically, `git add .`, `git commit -m "comment"`, and `git push` are the three commands to run in order to save your work.
 5. Check that your changes are saved to your repository.
 You should be able to view your repo at `https://github.com/the-jujus/learning-python/`, where `the-jujus` is the name of your github account.